 - FDIC-Insured, Interest Bearing Accounts: We know how important this money is so it’s sitting in an FDIC-insured account that earns interest.
 The more you save, the more you earn.

 - HSA Investments: Invest from day 1 (no minimum required).
 Lively has partnered with TD Ameritrade to provide easy online investing with no pre-selected line-up.
 Stocks, bonds, ETFs, mutual funds are all available.
-Grow your health savings for the long term for $2.50/month.
+Grow your health savings for the long term for NO MONTHLY FEE, the only HSA vendor that does not charge for investments.

 After HSA Enrollment